Definition and Guidelines

-- Nomination packets are to be submitted by June 1st of the year in which they are to be considered.
+- Nomination packets are to be submitted by the extended deadline of October 22nd of this year.
 Up to 10 nominations will be accepted each year.
 The CTOS LSERA Award Nominations Guidelines must be followed when submitting a nomination.

 - The CTOS LSERA Panel will be comprised of individuals internationally recognized as outstanding researchers across the breadth of the sarcoma field.
 In practice, the panel should represent the clinical community, the basic research community, pediatric sarcomas, adult sarcomas, bone sarcomas and soft tissue sarcomas.